Living sustainably can be easier than you think!

 Avoid products with microbeads, visit the Beat the Microbead website for more information

-Take a reuable coffee cup (visit the Responsible Café website for a list of Moonee Valley cafe's offering a discount for customers with reusable cups)
+Take a reusable coffee cup.
+Visits the Responsible Café website for a list of local cafes offering a discount for BYO cups

 Garden and food waste

 Food scraps, coffee grounds and leftovers can now be included in green lid bins throughout Moonee Valley, reducing the amount of waste going to landfill.

 They can be placed directly in the bin, or you can wrap them in one sheet of newspaper or paper towelling.
 The collected garden and food waste will be taken to the organics recycling facility at Bulla.
 The facility will transform garden and food waste into valuable compost, mulches and soil products.
 These products can then be used in agriculture and horticulture.

 Find out what else can go in your green bin with our handy A-Z recycling guide.